2.20 Marine Hydrodynamics

 The fundamentals of fluid mechanics are developed in the context of naval architecture and ocean science and engineering.
 Transport theorem and conservation principles.
 Navier-Stokes' equation.
 Dimensional analysis.
 Ideal and potential flows.
 Vorticity and Kelvin's theorem.
 Hydrodynamic forces in potential flow, D'Alembert's paradox, added-mass, slender-body theory.
 Viscous-fluid flow, laminar and turbulent boundary layers.
 Model testing, scaling laws.
 Application of potential theory to surface waves, energy transport, wave/body forces.
 Linearized theory of lifting surfaces.
 Experimental project in the towing tank or propeller tunnel.

 2.20 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by D. K. P. Yue.
+It will be instructed by D. K. P. Yue.

 Lecture occurs 1:00 PM to 2:30 PM on Tuesdays and Thursdays in 1-246.